Bogomolov-Sommese vanishing and liftability for surface pairs in positive characteristic: Abstract

 \section{Abstract}

-We show the Bogomolov-Sommese vanishing theorem holds for a log canonical projective surface not of log general type in large characteristic.
-As an application, we prove that a log resolution of a surface pair of log Kodaira dimension is less than or equal to zero lifts to characteristic zero in large characteristic.
-Moreover, we give an explicit bound on the characteristic unless the log Kodaira dimension is equal to zero.
+We show that the Bogomolov-Sommese vanishing theorem holds for a log canonical projective surface $(X, B)$ in large characteristic unless the Iitaka dimension of $K_X+\lfloor B \rfloor$ is not equal to two.
+As an application, we prove that a log resolution of a pair of a normal projective surface and a reduced divisor in large characteristic lifts to the ring of Witt vectors when the Iitaka dimension of the log canonical divisor is less than or equal to zero.
+Moreover, we give explicit and optimal bounds on the characteristic unless their Iitaka dimensions are equal to zero.